ritchieyu/Maximum-digit/README.md

-# Multiple-digit-recognition
+# Maximum digit recognition

 Project files for Kaggle competition hosted by MAIS 202.
-The goal is to recognize multiple handwritten numbers in a given picture and to identify the largest number.
+Recognize maximum digit in a picture.